jfioasd/Mu4/README.md

 * `;N` Projection.
 Takes any number of arguments, and returns the `N`th argument. (base-4 decoded)
   * (Numbering starts at `0`)
 * `;` Successor.
 Takes 1 argument.
 Returns the successor of its argument.
-  * (Currently it works for multiple arguments, but I'll raise an error for that when I come back to it.)
 ## Operators
 Here, `h1`, `g`, `f1`, etc. all represent functions.